 - Work with other agencies to incentivize and promote state employee use of AFVs through preferential or reduced-cost parking, access to electric vehicle charging, or other means, to the extent feasible; and

 - Establish a more stringent fuel economy standard than the 2007 standard.

 (Reference California Public Resources Code 25722.5-25722.11 and 25724)

 Alternative Fuel Vehicle (AFV) Incentives - San Joaquin Valley

 The San Joaquin Valley Air Pollution Control District administers the Public Benefit Grant Program, which provides funding to cities, counties, special districts (such as water districts and irrigation districts), and public educational institutions for the purchase of new AFVs, including electric, hybrid electric, natural gas, and propane vehicles.
 The maximum grant amount allowed per vehicle is $20,000, with a limit of $100,000 per agency per year.
 Projects are considered on a first-come, first-serve basis.
 For more information, see the Public Benefit Grant Program website.

 Alternative Fuel Vehicle (AFV) Rebate - Antelope Valley

 The Antelope Valley Air Quality Management District’s (AVAQMD) AFV Program offers rebates of up to $1,000 to residents toward the purchase or lease of a new AFV.
+Additional rebates of up to $1,500 are available for income-eligible residents.
 Qualifying technologies include, but are not limited to, all-electric, plug-in hybrid electric, and compressed natural gas.
 AFVs purchased or leased outside of the AVAQMD jurisdiction are eligible for half of the rebate amount.
 For more information, including how to apply, see the AVAQMD AFV Program website.